 - Test name

 - Test type

 - Run date

 - Result

 - 'Run by' user, and

-- · 'Check by' user
+- 'Check by' user

 You can change the value for each of these fields (except for the 'Test' field), clicking on the drop-down arrow and selecting a new value.
+For the 'Run by' and 'Check by' fields, you can also start typing in the user name until the autocomplete facility provides the rest of the name.